peopledoc/septentrion/README.md

 ## Requirements

 This project would only work for PostgreSQL databases 9.6+.
-We aim to be compatible with Python 2.7+ and Python 3+ (but Python 2 will not stay for long).
+We aim to be compatible with Python 3.6+.

 ## Install